h00lig4n/k3s/README.md

 ## Longhorn
 High speed USB sticks in all the worker nodes to host longhorn.
 **NOTE**: This has been to unstable and I'm not using it right now.
 Need to investigate if USB latency or network is issue.
-TODO
+Probably would be a winner with non-USB high speed storage.

 ## NFS
 Separate debian linux server hosting: